tronghieu220403/Windows-Hook/README.md

 Hooked function: modify instruction of the code by **replace some first line of the hooked function** by your `jmp` instruction to the hooking function.

 Hooking function: Allocate a heap with `PAGE_EXECUTE_READWRITE` protection attributes, we will remove the `ret` instruction in the hooking function and append all replaced lines of hooked function into the end of the hooking function.
-Finally, we will append a the jmp instruction to **jump back to right after the last replaced lines in hooked function** to conserve the execution of the original hooked function.
+Next, we will append a the jmp instruction to **jump back to right after the last replaced lines in hooked function** to conserve the execution of the original hooked function.
+Finally, copy the completed bytes code of hooking function into the allocated heap above.

 Folder structure
 ----------------